-Current research suggests that transacting obstacles have arisen due to mistakes made in the past (Boldt, 1993; de Soto, 2000; Flanagan, 2002, Nyce, 2003).
-As I interpret it, this research suggests that many of these mistakes-both political and economic-are the result of misperceptions (often the result of ignorance) on the part of parties involved at the time.
+Current analysis suggests that these transacting obstacles have arisen due to mistakes made in the past (Boldt, 1003; de Soto, 2000; Flanagan, 2002, Nyce, 2003).
+In our view, many of these mistakes-both economic and political-are the result of misperceptions (often the result of ignorance) on the part of parties involved at the time.
 This view follows Stoessinger's (1998) explanatory model of low-performance political results (e.g. where violence is the chosen solution mechanism), which suggests that nations go to war as a result of cognitive errors: misperceptions on the part of decision-makers.
-Building on the Stoessinger (1998) model, Mitchell (2001b) suggests that a decision maker's misperception is the equivalent in the political domain, to misperception in the socioeconomic domain: lacking the successful transaction cognitions needed to reduce transaction costs due to bounded rationality, opportunism, and specificity.
+Building on the Stoessinger (1998) model, Mitchell (2001b) suggests that a decision maker's misperception is the equivalent in the political domain to lacking the successful transaction cognitions needed to reduce transaction costs due to bounded rationality, opportunism, and specificity in the socioeconomic domain.
 Thus, when analyzing low performance political results, it is critical to include a discussion of the political transaction cognitions necessary for high political performance.
-Mitchell and Morse (2002) identify the political cognitions in the native transacting environment that affect the economic outcomes of that transacting environment: compliance cognitions, self-protection cognitions, and authoritarian cognitions (please see Table 1 and Figure 2).
+Mitchell and Morse (2002) identify the political cognitions in the native transacting environment: compliance cognitions, self-protection cognitions, and authoritarian cognitions (please see Table 1 and Figure 2).

-Economically, there is a key distinction between the first and second waves of globalization that also confirms the importance of cognitive factors: G1 was based on resource acquisition, whereas G2 is based on people-more specifically the knowledge that people possess (Friedman, 2000).
-Below I argue that the economic development challenges faced by on-reserve native peoples in a G2 world are in large part the effects of G1.
+The applicability of the above discussion to enhancing on-reserve economic development turns upon the key distinction between the first and second waves of globalization: G1 was based on resource acquisition, whereas G2 is based on people-more specifically the knowledge that people possess (Friedman, 2000).
+Below we argue that the economic development challenges faced by on-reserve native peoples in a G2 world are in large part the effects of G1.
 And, since political cognitions are based on the misperceptions of decision-makers, this has profound implications in a knowledge-based wave of globalization.
-Thus, trying to solve the economic problems faced by native peoples through a G1- or resource-focused approach is insufficient.
+Thus, trying to solve the economic problems faced by native peoples through a G1- or resource-based approach is insufficient.
 The second wave of globalization requires a second type of problem solving.
+It is to this analysis that we now turn.